AN IMPORTANT NOTICE TO PUBLIC RECORDS REQUESTERS DURING STATE FURLOUGHS

 Thank you for contacting the Labor & Industries (L&I) Public Records Unit.
 We regret to inform you L&I offices will be closed on the following days due to the State furlough:

 We are not able to process or respond to public records requests on the days the office is closed.
-Starting June 29, 2020 through July 24, 2020, the Public Records Unit business days and hours will be 8:00 a.m. through 5:00 p.m.
-Monday through Thursday, not including legal holidays.
+The Public Records Unit business days and hours will be 8:00 a.m. through 5:00 p.m.
+Monday through Fridays, not including furlough days and legal holidays.

 We anticipate processing times will be delayed with furlough closures and complying with the Governor’s "Stay Home, Stay Healthy" emergency order.
 L&I also complies with the Governor’s Proclamation 20-28.